CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Introduction

 \section{Introduction}

-Strongly lensed quasars arise when the foreground dark-matter halo lies nearly along the line of sight to a background quasar and the halo's gravitational potential then splits the quasar's light into multiple images through the lensing effect \citep{1979Natur.279..381W}.
+A strongly lensed quasar is a quasar whose light is magnified, distorted, and multiplied by the gravitational field of a massive object, such as a foreground galaxy or galaxy cluster, situated along the line of sight \citep{1979Natur.279..381W}.
 Such multiply imaged strongly lensed quasar systems are of high scientific value, which can be used to study the properties of active galactic nuclei (AGN) through microlensing effects caused by stars in the foreground galaxies \citep{Anguita2008, Motta2012, Fian2024} and measure the Hubble constant via time-delay measurements and to explore the properties of dark matter \citep{Oguri2014, Suyu2014, Wong2020, Kochanek2020, Sonnenfeld2021b}.

 In particular, as a species of lensed quasar, the wide-separation lensed quasar (WSLQ) whose maximum separation is greater than 10 arcsec \citep{napier2023coollampsvdiscoverycool} holds particular scientific value.
-These systems are produced by galaxy group or galaxy cluster scale dark matter halos' gravitational lensing effect, and their wide separations allow observations of the quasar along multiple, wide-separated lines of sight, which facilitates constructing the three-dimensional spatial distribution of outflows \citep{2013AJ....145...48M,2014ApJ...794L..20M, Misawa_2016}.
-The image positions, time delays, and magnification factors of WSLQs can place constraints on the mass distributions of the cluster-scale dark matter halos \citep{2017ApJ...835....5S, Martinez_2023,napier2023coollampsvdiscoverycool}.
+These systems are produced by galaxy group or galaxy cluster scale dark matter haloes' gravitational lensing effect, and their wide separations allow observations of the quasar along multiple, wide-separated lines of sight, which facilitates constructing the three-dimensional spatial distribution of outflows of source AGN \citep{2013AJ....145...48M,2014ApJ...794L..20M, Misawa_2016}.
+The image positions, time delays, and magnification factors of WSLQs can place constraints on the mass distributions of the cluster-scale dark matter haloes \citep{2017ApJ...835....5S, Martinez_2023,napier2023coollampsvdiscoverycool}.
 Moreover, the wide separations and high magnifications of WSLQs help resolve quasar host galaxies \citep{2017ApJ...845L..14B, cloonan2024coollampsviiiknownwideseparation}.